Mission + History

 HISTORY OF EISNER CAMP

 Eisner Camp’s history dates back to long before it was a summer camp.
-From farm to estate to school to summer camp, the property that is now Eisner Camp has a rich history as an important part of life in the Berkshires.
+Beginning as land inhabited by the Mohican, to farm to estate to school to summer camp, the property that is now Eisner Camp has a rich history as an important part of life in the Berkshires.

 Pre Gate House